AdhiSchools Blog

 Your brain is a proximity‑based machine.
 If your phone is within reach, a portion of your cognitive load is dedicated to not checking it.

-• The "Clean Desk" Mandate: Workspace = device, notes, and a glass of water.
-Nothing else.
+• The "Clean Desk" Mandate: Your workspace should contain exactly three things: your device, your notes, and a glass of water.
+Anything else—mail, laundry, other work—is a cognitive leak.

 2. Tools: The "Single‑Task" Tech Stack